spiralofhope/_DevPad.GUI/README.markdown

   `C:\Program Files\World of Warcraft\Interface\AddOns`

-.. and so you would end up with the folder
+.. and so you would end up with two separate folders, like:

+  `C:\Program Files\World of Warcraft\Interface\AddOns\_DevPad`
   `C:\Program Files\World of Warcraft\Interface\AddOns\_DevPad.GUI`

-.. and inside it would have `_DevPad.GUI.toc` and all the other files.
+.. and inside them would be the files.

 - [Curse blog entry on manually installing AddOns](https://support.curse.com/hc/en-us/articles/204270005)